learn-hunger/visual-gestures/paper.md

 We introduce pseudo events, gesture-based equivalents of traditional cursor events, enabling seamless human-computer interaction without physical touch.
-Gesture recognition is achieved by extracting hand landmarks using Google MediaPipe's Hand Landmarker.
+Gesture recognition is achieved by extracting hand landmarks using Google MediaPipe's Hand Landmarker @50649 @mediapipe @mediapipe-hand-landmarker.

 At the core of our approach is the Fluid Kink Ratio Algorithm (FKR Algorithm), a novel technique, we propose, for gesture-based decision-making.
 FKR Algorithm dynamically tracks